Oracle posterior contraction rates under hierarchical priors: Abstract

 \section{Abstract}

-We offer a general Bayes theoretic framework to tackle the model selection problem under a two-step prior design: the first-step prior serves to assess the model selection uncertainty, and the second-step prior quantifies the prior belief on the strength of the signals within the model chosen from the first step.

-We establish non-asymptotic oracle posterior contraction rates under (i) a new Bernstein-inequality condition on the log likelihood ratio of the statistical experiment, (ii) a local entropy condition on the dimensionality of the models, and (iii) a sufficient mass condition on the second-step prior near the best approximating signal for each model.
+We offer a general Bayes theoretic framework to derive posterior contraction rates under a hierarchical prior design: the first-step prior serves to assess the model selection uncertainty, and the second-step prior quantifies the prior belief on the strength of the signals within the model chosen from the first step.
+In particular, we establish non-asymptotic oracle posterior contraction rates under (i) a local Gaussianity condition on the log likelihood ratio of the statistical experiment, (ii) a local entropy condition on the dimensionality of the models, and (iii) a sufficient mass condition on the second-step prior near the best approximating signal for each model.
 The first-step prior can be designed generically.
-The resulting posterior mean also satisfies an oracle inequality, thus automatically serving as an adaptive point estimator in a frequentist sense.
+The posterior distribution enjoys Gaussian tail behavior and therefore the resulting posterior mean also satisfies an oracle inequality, automatically serving as an adaptive point estimator in a frequentist sense.
 Model mis-specification is allowed in these oracle rates.

-The new Bernstein-inequality condition not only eliminates the convention of constructing explicit tests with exponentially small type I and II errors, but also suggests the intrinsic metric to use in a given statistical experiment, both as a loss function and as an entropy measurement.
-This gives a unified reduction scheme for many experiments considered in \cite{ghosal2007convergence} and beyond.
-As an illustration for the scope of our general results in concrete applications, we consider (i) trace regression, (ii) shape-restricted isotonic/convex regression, (iii) high-dimensional partially linear regression and (iv) covariance matrix estimation in the sparse factor model.
-These new results serve either as theoretical justification of practical prior proposals in the literature, or as an illustration of the generic construction scheme of a (nearly) minimax adaptive estimator for a multi-structured experiment.
+The local Gaussianity condition serves as a unified attempt of non-asymptotic Gaussian quantification of the experiments, and can be easily verified in various experiments considered in \cite{ghosal2007convergence} and beyond.
+The general results are applied in various problems including: (i) trace regression, (ii) shape-restricted isotonic/convex regression, (iii) high-dimensional partially linear regression, (iv) covariance matrix estimation in the sparse factor model, (v) detection of non-smooth polytopal image boundary, and (vi) intensity estimation in a Poisson point process model.
+These new results serve either as theoretical justification of practical prior proposals in the literature, or as an illustration of the generic construction scheme of a (nearly) minimax adaptive estimator for a complicated experiment.